Mushroom Swiss Quiche

 Sprinkle a bit of paprika for garnish.
 Place the quiche into the oven and allow it to continue baking for 45 to 50 minutes.
 Or until the center of the quiche just sets.

-If you try this recipe and love it, I would love it if you could come back and give it stars!
+If you try this recipe and love it, I would love for you to come back and give it stars!
+Or tag me on Instagram @rox_aquaintlife

 - For The Filling: